kelvinsanchez15/100-days-of-code/r2-log.md

 - [x] Deploy to vercel for production testing
 - [x] Add linear progress bar between pages
 - [x] Create New Repo form page

+### R2D39
+Lite coding day, just did a refactor to some endpoints with a session middleware and created a "new issue" form page.